klee8/stromata/master.log.md

 --runThreadN 8 \
 --genomeDir genomes/Eel_728/ \      # NB on the forward slash for end of folder --readFilesIn ../1_QC/E.elymi/........ \
---readFilesCommand zcat \           # input in .gz files
+###--readFilesCommand zcat \           # input in .gz files took this out as trimmomatic output uncompressed files

 --sjdbGTFfile GFFfilepath \         # GTF/GFF3 file
 --sjdbGTFfeatureExon exon \         # which feature to pull out (3rd column of gff file)